 // 2026-01-07 10:30:00 [order-service,abc123,def456] INFO OrderController - Fetching order 42

-// ^service ^traceId ^spanIdDeployment & Observability
+// ^service ^traceId ^spanIdDeployment and Observability Questions

-Operating microservices requires strong observability.
+Operating microservices requires strong DevOps practices.

 # Dockerfile